rabbit-ci/rabbit-ci/README.md

 The backend depends on:

 - Elixir
-- Erlang
+- Postgres
-- Postgres (username: postgres, password: postgres, databases: rabbitci_test, rabbitci_dev)
+  - Dev/Test: username: postgres, password: postgres, databases: rabbitci_test,
+    rabbitci_dev.
+User can be created by running `CREATE USER postgres SUPERUSER PASSWORD 'postgres';` in `psql postgres`; Never do this in production.
+Databases will be automatically created by the Makefile.
 - RabbitMQ
 - Vagrant

-All other dependencies should be installed by running `mix cmd mix deps.get, compile` in the project root.
+- Git

+## Getting started

+### OS X

+Install homebrew then run `make setup_osx`.

+NOTE: This will start PostgreSQL and RabbitMQ using `brew services`.